Fitchburgh/Fitchburgh.github.io/_posts/2016-10-01-time-is-money.markdown

 The rest of my life is just now beginning.
 I'm learning Ruby, Rails, HTML, CSS, JavaScript and how to learn more and fend for myself.
-Our instructor Bryce has already given us an invaluable experience, and I have never spent money more wisely.
+Our instructor Bryce has already given us an invaluable experience, and I am certain, I've never spent money more wisely.

+-Fitchburgh